HanoverStatsLabs/resources/index.md

 **New users**: We recommend printing out the [Basic Cheatsheet](cheatSheet.md) and working through the first few [labs](labs.md).

 Labs
   ~ [Our labs](labs.md) are a great place to start.
 They gradually introduce you to the various features of R and R-Studio.
+These are the labs we use in our Applied Statistics courses.

+Advanced Labs
+  ~ [These labs](advancedLabs.md) proceed to more advanced topics, including data manipulation, advanced graphing, and advanced linear modeling.

 Cheatsheets
   ~ A [Basic Cheatsheet](cheatSheet.md) for basic R and RStudio functionality.
 As you work through the various material, you may want to have a printed copy of the cheatsheet as well as having it open in a browser tab.